 \section{Related works}

 Differentiable training of IIR filters has been explored in~\cite{bhattacharya_optimization_nodate, nercessian_neural_nodate, colonel_direct_2021, nercessian_lightweight_2021, kim_joint_2022, steinmetz2022style, carson2023differentiable}.
 To sidestep the problems inherent in training over a recursion, some authors approximate IIR filters in the frequency domain using the fast Fourier transform (FFT)~\cite{nercessian_neural_nodate, colonel_direct_2021, nercessian_lightweight_2021, kim_joint_2022, steinmetz2022style}, or the short-time Fourier transform (STFT)~\cite{carson2023differentiable} for time-varying effects.
-This is known as the frequency-sampling (FS) method.
+This is known as the frequency sampling (FS) method.
 It approximates the filter as time-invariant and with a finite impulse response (FIR) over the duration of a short frame, thus the accuracy of FS depends heavily on the choice of STFT parameters: the hop-size, the frame length, the FFT length, and the windowing function~\cite{SASPWEB2011}.
 In machine learning applications, these choices add extra hyper-parameters to models, which may require prior knowledge of the target system to set appropriately.

 Time-varying all-pole filters have been used for decades in linear prediction (LP) voice synthesis~\cite{markel_linear_1976}.
 Training them jointly with neural networks was first proposed in LPCNet~\cite{valin2019lpcnet}.
 The authors achieve training efficiency by using inverse-filtered speech as the target because the inverse filter has no recursion.
-Other works seek to parallelise LP with frame-based processing, either filtering in the time domain~\cite{mv_sfnet_2020, yu_singing_2023} or via frequency sampling~\cite{juvela2019gelp, oh_excitglow_2020} on each frame.
+Other works seek to parallelise LP with frame-based processing, either filtering in the time domain~\cite{mv_sfnet_2020, yu_singing_2023} or via FS~\cite{juvela2019gelp, oh_excitglow_2020} for each frame.